How Do I Make My RV's TV Sound Come Through My RV's Radio Speakers?

-First let's talk about getting your RV’s TV sound to come through the speakers on your radio and then we will work on fixing the speakers in the rear of your RV.
+ANSWER Hi Dana. first, let's talk about getting your RV’s TV sound to come through the speakers on your radio and then we will work on fixing the speakers in the rear of your RV.
 There are two ways you can get the TV sound to come out of your RV's radio speakers.
 You first have to determine if your radio has an auxiliary input on it.

 Look at the front of your radio and you should see source buttons marked "AM" "FM" and "CD" (if your radio has a CD player in it).
 You are looking for a source button marked "AUX" which stands for auxiliary input.
-If your radio does not have an "AUX" source button then it means that there are no Auxiliary Inputs on your radio.
+If your radio does not have an "AUX" source button, then it means that there are no Auxiliary Inputs on your radio.

 Below you will find two sets of instructions; the first is for radios with auxiliary connections and the second is for radios without auxiliary connections.

-Radio With Auxiliary Connection
+Radio with Auxiliary Connection

-1. First you have to find the Auxiliary input ports on your radio; these are usually two female RCA Jacks that are color coded White is for the left side input and red is for the right side input.
+1. First you have to find the Auxiliary input ports on your radio; these are usually two female RCA Jacks that are color coded White is for the left-side input and red is for the right-side input.
 You may have to remove the radio to find those jacks.
 If you are lucky, your radio has the RCA patch cords dangling from the back so that they are accessible from under the dash without pulling the radio out.